 Women are given gifts by God, and this is the most important aspect of it: in the same way God gives exclusive responsibilities and operations to men, the same way God gives exclusive responsibilities and operations to women.
 Some women might be offended by this, and maybe some men (who might be drinking too much soy milk), but the Scriptures portray female complementary roles as beautiful, blessed, and spiritual.
-From motherhood to being a student, God has given women the following extraordinary gifts (which I will go into further detail on in Monday’s post):
+From motherhood to being a student, God has given women the following extraordinary gifts (I go into further detail in God’s Call for Women):

 1) God calls women to learn.

 2) God calls women to teach children, and to strengthen one another.

 3) God calls women to be good wives and mothers.

 4) God calls women to be submissive to their husbands.

 5) God calls women to be keepers of the home.

 6) God calls women to be doers.